-Famous Black History Figures: The names Martin Luther King Jr., Harriet Tubman, Rosa Parks, Muhammad Ali, Jackie Robinson, Langston Hughes, Maya Angelou, George Washington Carver, and Barack Obama are synonymous with Black History Month; however, there are countless other African Americans who have made a significant contribution to history.
+This post will have a look at famous Black History figures as well as those who are less famous.
+The names Martin Luther King Jr., Harriet Tubman, Rosa Parks, Muhammad Ali, Jackie Robinson, Langston Hughes, Maya Angelou, George Washington Carver, and Barack Obama are synonymous with Black History Month; however, there are countless other African Americans who have made a significant contribution to history.

 During the month of February, which is designated as Black History Month, influential figures in African American history such as Dr. Martin Luther King Jr., Rosa Parks, Muhammad Ali, and Harriet Tubman are frequently discussed.
 Because they are shown on stamps, calendars, and are even referenced in political speeches, they are adored and draw attention to themselves.
 But what about the other black heroes who fought for freedom, opened doors, and even came up with treatments that are still used today?